NCG Mouse Details

 Co-developed by Nanjing Biomedical Research Institute of Nanjing University and Nanjing Galaxy Biopharma in 2014 and transferred to Charles River in 2016.
 The NCG mouse model was created by sequential CRISPR/Cas9* editing of the Prkdc and Il2rg loci in the NOD/Nju mouse, generating a mouse coisogenic to the NOD/Nju.

 The NOD/Nju carries a mutation in the Sirpa (SIRP α) gene that allows for engrafting of foreign hematopoietic stem cells.
 The Prkdc knockout generates a SCID-like phenotype lacking proper T-cell and B-cell formation.
 The knockout of the Il2rg gene further exacerbates the SCID-like phenotype while additionally resulting in a decrease of NK cell production.
 This mouse model is ideal for oncology, immunology, infectious disease, graft-versus-host disease (GvHD), diabetes, regenerative medicine, and human organ transplantation.
+The NCG mouse model can also be utilized to create humanized mice by engrafting PBMCs or CD34 stem cells to closely mimic the human immune system.

 Note: NCG mice available in North America only.